s3alfisc/fwildclusterboot/README.md

 number of bootstrap draws even for large samples–as long as the number of bootstrapping clusters is not too large.

-The `fwildclusterboot` package currently supports one- and two-dimensional clustering and one-dimensional hypotheses.
+The `fwildclusterboot` package currently supports multi-dimensional clustering and one-dimensional hypotheses.

 The package is currently in an experimental testing phase and still lacks sufficient unit tests.
+Support for regression weights and the unrestricted cluster bootstrap (WCU) will be added in the near future.

 <!-- The following features will be added in the future:  -->